Tune your GoPro settings to get the perfect shot, every time.

 - 2.7k: 2704 x 1520 - (16:9 aspect ratio) 2.7k offers great image quality however, you’ll have to deal with larger file sizes and might have difficulty playing/editing videos depending on your device or computer, which can make 2.7k footage a bit of a nuisance.

 - 2.7k: 2704 x 2028 - (4:3 aspect ratio) Best for Instagram and Facebook posts, but you’ll have to deal with larger file sizes and reduce battery when compared to shooting in 1440p.

-If your just starting out, we don’t recommend shooting in 2.7k or 4k for these reasons.
-When in doubt, film in 1080p or 1440p to keep your video file sizes relatively small, and still have great quality video, all the while not crewing up too much battery.
+If you're just starting out, we don’t recommend shooting in 2.7k or 4k for these reasons.
+When in doubt, film in 1080p or 1440p to keep your video file sizes relatively small, and still have great quality video, all the while not chewing up too much battery.

-The most common frame rate for GoPros are 30 FPS, followed by 60 FPS, 120 FPS and 240 FPS.
+The most common frame rate for GoPros is 30 FPS, followed by 60 FPS, 120 FPS, and 240 FPS.
 It’s important to note that anything below 18-20 FPS, will appear blurry to the human eye.
-Depending on the environment and action in your video, in some cases video shot at 30 FPS can appear blurry if an object is moving very fast.
+Depending on the environment and action in your video, in some cases, video shot at 30 FPS can appear blurry if an object is moving very fast.

-For most adventure and travel videos, like sightseeing or snorkelling trip, we generally recommend shooting in 30 FPS, which will conserve your battery and keep your video file sizes down.
+For most adventure and travel videos, like sightseeing or snorkeling trip, we generally recommend shooting in 30 FPS, which will conserve your battery and keep your video file sizes down.

 So when would you want to shoot at a higher frame rate?